rei/rei-cedar-docs/docs/foundation/tokens/README.md

 ### Contract of Intent
   - Tokens are versioned and maintained by the design systems team
-  - Consumers will be responsible to keep up to no less than one major version back from the current release
+  - Consumers are required to stay within one major version of the current release

 ### Benefits